 1) Chiang Mai means “New City.”

 2) It was built in 1296 as a walled city surrounded by a moat.
 Sections of the wall are still intact, and the moat is still in use today.
-The area today is called the Old City, and the new city of Chiang Mai has grown up around it.
+That area today is called the Old City, and the new city of Chiang Mai has grown around it.

 3) Chiang Mai is the second largest city in Thailand, though its population is only around 1.7 million compared to Bangkok’s 9 million.
 In the city center the population is closer to 200,000.